Kofi Akamani, Ph.D.

-- Akamani, K., Holzmueller, E., & Groninger, J. (2015).
+- Akamani, K., Holzmueller, E., & Groninger, J. W. (2016).
 Managing wicked environmental problems as complex social-ecological systems: The promise of adaptive governance.
-In Melesse, A. & Abtew, W. (Eds.), Landscapes, Soils and hydrological processes in varied climates.
-Springer (in press).
+In Melesse, A. & Abtew, W. (eds.), Landscape dynamics, soil and hydrological processes in varied climates.
+Springer Geography, pp. 741-762.

 - Behnken, J., Groninger, J. W., & Akamani, K. (2016).
 Institutional constraints to collaborative ecosystem management within a wetlands conservation partnership.
 Journal of Contemporary Water Research and Education, 158, 19-33.

 - Associate Editor/Editorial Board Member: Journal of Contemporary Water Research and Education; Society & Natural Resources

 - Section Editor/Special Issue Editor: SAGE Open; Sustainability

 - Early Career Faculty Award: College of Agricultural Sciences, SIUC (05-2016)